 Our programs for girls are centered around science, design and creativity -- they encourage girls to explore, experiment and have fun.
-Read more about our classes for older girls (girls entering 3rd - 6th grades) here, and more about our classes for younger girls (girls entering 1st - 2nd grades) here.
-DIY Dollhouse, Wild Animals, Silly Science, DIY Your Room, Kitchen Chemistry, Story Arts, Spy Science, Magic + Mystery and more.
+Read more about our class descriptions here – classes for older girls (entering 3rd - 6th grades) are at the top of the list, and you can scroll down to see the classes for our younger girls (entering 1st - 2nd grades).
+DIY Dollhouse, Creative Creatures, Space Craft, Room Makeover, Kitchen Chemistry, Stop Motion Animation, Spy Science, Print-Makers Studio and more.
 Think they sound fun?
-Keep reading!
+Please apply!

 Here's what we're looking for:

-Directors are experienced young women who can run a program top to bottom.
-This means leading a staff of 15-25 instructors and counselors, working with a group of 60-120 girls, communicating with parents, connecting with the host facility staff, managing supplies – and running an awesome program!
-And we offer plenty of support from our hands-on office in Brooklyn!
+Directors are experienced educators and activity leaders who also have the administrative experience to run a program top to bottom.
+This means leading a staff of 10-30 instructors and counselors, working with a group of 40-120 girls, communicating with parents, connecting with the host facility staff, managing supplies – and running an awesome program!
+And we offer plenty of support from our hands-on office in Brooklyn.

 This is a 4 to 6 week commitment, depending on the location.
 Directing requires a mix of managerial and organizational savvy, strong people skills in working with a variety of groups, high energy and an ability to be adaptable and quick in a number of situations.
 Depending on the size of the program, we may also staff co-directors or an assistant director.

-Instructors have knowledge of and passion for their subject, often with teaching experience, but not always.
+Instructors have knowledge of and passion for their subject, teaching experience in a school or specialty program setting, and a college or master's level degree.
 They lead the class and counselors are there to assist.
 For our CJ Junior classes, we also often have CITs (counselors-in-training) help out in the classroom as well.

-Class size is generally 10 to 12 girls, and each class focuses on a particular 'theme' -- for example, if an instructor teaches Gadgets that Go, she will work with the same group of girls over the course of the week, leading a superfun, project-packed week of activities that build on each other.
+Class size is generally 6 to 12 girls, and each class focuses on a particular 'theme' -- for example, if an instructor teaches Kitchen Chemistry, she will work with the same group of girls over the course of the week, leading a superfun, project-packed week of activities that build on each other.
 Girls spend about 4 hours of each day in their class theme, and have breaks for outdoor play, lunch and snacks.

-Counselors are high school graduates or college students with an enthusiasm for our program experience.
-All of these bright young women love connecting with girls and appreciate the benefits of an all-girls setting!
+Counselors are college students with an enthusiasm for our program as well as previous camp or childcare experience.
+These bright young women love connecting with girls and appreciate the benefits of an all-girls setting!
 They work with the instructors to help with all activities.
-Counselors commit to the full run of camp at their location (from 3 to 6 weeks).
+Counselors commit to the full run of camp at their location (from 4 to 6 weeks).

-If you are interested in joining Curious Jane, please:
+If you are interested in working at Curious Jane, please:

-• Send an email to email@example.com with the subject line "Curious Jane – Instructors + Counselors."
-Please be in touch in early March of 2017.
+• Send an email to email@example.com with the subject line "Curious Jane – [Position Applying For] at [Location of Choice]."
+Please be in touch in early February of 2019.

-• Tell us about yourself in the body of the email –– your experiences and skills, why you have an interest in Curious Jane (no separate cover letter, please).
+• Tell us about yourself in the body of the email –– your experiences and skills, why you have an interest in Curious Jane, what you would bring to the program and what you hope to gain from it (no separate cover letter, please).

 • Please also attach a one-page resume.
 No phone calls, please!

-• We will review all resumes and be in touch if it seems like you would be a good fit.
+• We will review all applications and be in touch if it seems like you would be a good fit.
 Thank you for your interest!